Calvary Christian School (King, North Carolina)

 Calvary Christian School (CCS) is a Christian, Independent Baptist private school located in King, North Carolina that was founded in 1982 by Roger Baker.
+In 2021, an all new "Family-Life Center" was built next to the Calvary Baptist Church.

 History

 In 1982, Pastor Roger Baker of Calvary Baptist Church in King, North Carolina had a desire to reach young children to Christ and Calvary Christian School was established.
 Tom Callahan was the first principal of CCS.
-Currently Sidney Main is the principal and has been for the past 25+ years.
+Currently, Bradley Nagel is the Principal.
 Anthony Keel is currently the longest running teacher at CCS.

-On March 12, 2020, CCS was dramatically affected in the COVID-19 pandemic which led to remote learning for the remainder of the school year.
-However, CCS will begin the 2020–2021 school year with in-class learning while observing social distancing guidelines and masks will be optional.
+On March 12, 2020, CCS was dramatically affected by the COVID-19 pandemic which led to remote learning for the remainder of the school year.
+However, CCS began the 2020–2021 school year with no issues and in-class learning while observing social distancing guidelines and masks were optional.

+In 2021, a new school building was built next to the Calvary Baptist Church.
+The 2022–23 school year was the first school year to feature this building.